This information will help you get ready for your flexible bronchoscopy at Memorial Sloan Kettering (MSK).

-- Take only the medications your doctor told you to take the morning of your procedure.
-Take them with a sip of water.
+- Take the medications you were instructed to take the morning of your procedure with a few sips of water.

-- Do not put on any lotion, cream, powder, deodorant, make-up, or perfume.
+- Don’t put on any lotion, cream, deodorant, makeup, powder, perfume, or cologne.

 - Remove any jewelry, including body piercings.